If you use a third-party tag manager, such as Google, Tealium, or Adobe, to load scripts on your site, you can use it with Fresh Relevance.

 The Purchase complete image should not be added using a tag manager.

-The image is designed to report a purchase back to us in addition to the script.
-Because itโs an image, it loads much faster, catching people who leave the page before the script can load, and isn't affected by anything that can cause JavaScript not to load.
+The image reports a purchase in addition to the script.
+Because it is an image, it loads faster than the script and can still be recorded if the visitor leaves the page before the script loads.
+It is also not affected by issues that can prevent JavaScript from loading.

-Your web development team should add the Purchase complete image to the HTML of the page, or the template that generates it, and use a server-side variable to merge in the customer's email address, and, if applicable, order number.
+Your web development team should add the Purchase complete tracking image to the page HTML, or to the template that generates the page.
+Use a server-side variable to merge the customer’s email address and, if needed, the order number.

 Learn more in Add a Purchase complete tracking image to your store.

-If your site uses Magento then you may be able to use our extension, which loads both the Script and Purchase complete image automatically.
+If your site uses Magento, you may be able to use our extension, which loads both the script tag and the Purchase complete tracking image automatically.